Click here to watch the related video: “Airbnb Quick Tip: Attract The Right FPGs With This Strategy”.

 - Don’t force yourself to think of negatives.
 Always consider the cost/benefit of listing a negative

-The listing could look great in the photos and text, but if the guest arrives at a home 10 feet from a busy freeway with 47 stairs, they’re going to feel slighted.
+The listing could look great in the photos and text, but if the guest arrives at a home 10 feet from a busy freeway with 47 stairs to the entrance, they’re going to feel slighted.
 It’s likely the guest mentions this in their review and leaves a less than 5-star review.

 A Word of Caution